-[Insert if relevant: The school has granted the DfE access to its management information system so the data can be accessed regularly and securely.]
-This is a statutory requirement
+The school has granted the DfE access to its management information system so the data can be accessed regularly and securely.

 Data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.